6 benefits of digital work instructions

 1. Up-to-date anytime, anywhere

 Arguably the biggest advantage of digital work instructions is that you can update and distribute all your documents with just one click on your desktop.
 This means that your operators worldwide and across different production facilities will always have the most recent version ready at hand.
-They will no longer have to deal with three different versions of the same instructions or checklist, but will simply have the right version at their disposal at all times.
-This way, you will already avoid a lot of costly mistakes because of outdated work instructions or checklists.
+They will no longer have to deal with three different versions of the same assembly instructions or a specific work process, but will simply have the right version at their disposal at all times.
+This way, you will already avoid a lot of costly mistakes on the shop floor because of outdated work instructions or checklists.

 2. Structured and linked workflows

-Most work instructions are part of larger workflows.
+Most work instructions are part of larger workflows or Standard Operating Procedures (SOP).
 Certain procedures may be initiated by other procedures.
 Imagine that one of your operators discovers a problem with a machine.
 He’ll probably have to call a technician or fill in a technician request form.
 With Proceedix this becomes a thing of the past.
 Operators are able to launch a workflow for other members of the team or external workers as soon as they receive the request for action.

 3. Integrate digital work instructions with your planning (and other software packages)